How to Invest in Databricks in 2025

 In addition to the public companies listed above, there are a number of private equity firms that have invested in Databricks.

-Co-founder and CEO Ali Ghodsi and other co-founders (Reynold Xin, Matei Zaharia, Ion Stoica), as well as other executives and employees, all likely own portions of the company.
+Co-founder and CEO Ali Ghodsi and other co-founders (Reynold Xin, Matei Zaharia, and Ion Stoica), as well as other executives and employees, all likely own portions of the company.

 The exact ownership breakdown, however, is not publicly available.